laralimbrick/volleyvision_/README.md

 (peak height, set width).
 Built for athlete self-analysis and empowerment.

 ## Run locally
+- From Github, click on the big green button that says 'Code'
-- Open with VS Code, and ensure all three files are loaded in.
+- Open with VS Code, and ensure all three files are loaded in.=
 - When in the 'index.html' folder, right click and choose the 'Open with Live Server' option.
 - Click once to start the video, then use:
   - **N** = end rep and hide until end